Umuzi-org/ACN-syllabus/content/react-native/expo-tutorial-project/_index.md

 Once you have finished the basic tutorial, improve it by doing the following:

-1. Please be sure to include a `.nvmrc` file in your project submission.
+1. Include a `.nvmrc` file in your project submission.
 If you don't know what that means then go read about NVM.
 2. Refactor your code so that each component is in a separate file.
 3. Add a new button to clear the selected image and selected sticker/emoji.
 4. Make sure that you use `const` wherever appropriate.
 The tutorial uses `let` for everything, it's not always the best option.
 Most things are actually constant.